The History of Surf

 In 2019, we released one of our game-changing projects: the first Flutter-powered mobile banking app in Europe.
 It also became the second one worldwide — we released it a bit later than the Brazilian Nubank.

-In 2020, we successfully set up an online Flutter course, which then server as a launching pad for new employees.
-We are still working with Google to contribute useful features to their products and write better code in general.
+In 2020, we successfully set up an online Flutter course, which then served as a launching pad for new employees.
+We are contributing useful features to Google’s product.

 Today we have a sizable Flutter team and host regular events to discuss the technology.